-NOTES:
+NOTES

-- Persons have safety obligations that go beyond the minimum requirements specified within this National Standard, see Part A for guidance.
+- Persons have safety obligations that go beyond the minimum requirements specified within this National Standard, see Part 3 of Schedule 1 to the Marine Safety (Domestic Commercial Vessel) National Law Act 2012.
 For Fast Craft under Clause 2.4.3, the standards for Category F2 Fast Craft contained within Part F Subsection 1C (Category F2 Fast Craft) of the NMSC may be useful for fulfilling these broader safety obligations. - 2.
 For Fast Craft under Clause 2.4.3 b): - (A) Part F Section 3 (Novel Craft) of the NSCV provides techniques for risk analysis and risk management. - (B) The requirements for Category F2 Fast Craft in Subsection 1C may provide guidance for required outcomes and potential solutions to manage the risks.